gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

   4. Once we have finished parsing all tuple body elements, we then check the `isHomogenousTuple` bit.
 If said bit is set, then we mark our tuple type as possessing this property.
-This ensures that when we are performing type checking, we can just type check the single homogenous tuple type element (which we can get from the first element of the tuple) rather than performing a linear chain of type checking operations.
+This ensures that when we can print out our tuples nicely and when performing type checking only type check a single type element rather than a linear sequence of tuples.

 * Homogenous Tuple Types and the ObjC Importer

+  To change the manner in which we import tuple types, we simply change in ImportType.cpp SwiftTypeConverter::VisitConstantArrayType to create a new tuple type with the appropriate number of elements and set the is homogenous tuple bit.

 * Homogenous Tuple Types and extra methods

+  Options: Could do a protocol (like Collection).
+Or maybe something in Type Checker.
+Need to see where one can shim this in.

-* Homogenous Tuple Types and collection conformance.
+* Homogenous Tuple Types and Collection conformance

-// <---- END

-Describe the design of the solution in detail.
-If it involves new syntax in the language, show the additions and changes to the Swift grammar.
-If it's a new API, show the full API and its documentation comments detailing what it does.
-The detail in this section should be sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.
+  We build upon the work in equatable, hashable for tuple

 ## Source compatibility